 This guide describes what happens when end users click on URL links embedded in inbound mail.
 The following behaviors are dependent on the settings configured by your administrator in a URL Protect Definition.

 Mimecast's Targeted Threat Protection - URL Protection service re-writes the URL links, including those found in .TXT and .HTML attachments.
 A layered security check is performed on the destination site when users click on a link from a message.
 In addition following the initial URL link check, Mimecast determines if the link downloads to a file directly and scans for potentially malicious content in the file.

-- If the link is considered safe, the user is redirected to the original destination without manual intervention.
+- If the link is considered safe, users are redirected to the original destination site without intervention.